surfergrl/sgs-gift-guide/README.md

 - Data Definition: Defined an array of jewellery items with various properties.
 - DOMContentLoaded Event: Ensures that the code only runs after the page has fully loaded.
 - Form Submission Handling: Set up an event listener for the Submit button on the form with the ID 'questionForm' to handle form submissions.
 This listener captures form data and calls the filterItems function.
 - Filtering Function: The filterItems function filters the items based on the form data and returns the filtered items as an array of objects.
+Fallback logic displays two products (the bestsellers) from the array if the filter returns nothing.
-- Result Display: Creates an ul element and adds elements for each list item to it based on the filtered items.
+- Rendering Function: The renderItems function creates an ul list and adds elements for each li list item to it based on the filtered items.
 - Reset: Allows the form and results area to reset to original format.

 ---